EliTheSurfer/EliVim-VSCode/README.md

 #### Search text (cmd+shift+f)
 Press `cmd+shift+f` to search for text in your project.
-This will trigger `find-it`, which is a fzf-rigrep wrapper for VSCode.
+This will trigger `find-it-faster` extension, which is a fzf-rigrep wrapper for VSCode.
 It has the advantage of showing a preview of the file where the text is found.

 <img alt="Screenshot" src="https://elivim-vscode.s3.eu-west-3.amazonaws.com/vscode+ricing/Screenshot+2024-08-09+at+01.47.09.png">